livechat/livechat-public-docs/site/content/new-js-api/methods.md

 ## Hide

-Hides the Chat Widget from the site.
+It hides the Chat Widget on the site.
-You will need to use another API call to show it afterwards.
+You will need to use either 'maximize' or 'minimze' API calls to show it afterwards.

 #### Example